jetbrains-academy/rustlings-course/Recoverable & Unrecoverable Errors/Error Handling/Recoverable Errors with Result/task.md

     }
 ```

-Although this code has the same behavior as Listing 9-5, it doesn’t contain any `match` expressions and is cleaner to read.
+Although this code has the same behavior as the previous one, it doesn’t contain any `match` expressions and is cleaner to read.
 Come back to this example after you’ve read Chapter 13, and look up the `unwrap_or_else` method in the standard library documentation.
 Many more of these methods can clean up huge nested `match` expressions when you’re dealing with errors.

 ### Shortcuts for Panic on Error: `unwrap` and `expect`

 Using `match` works well enough, but it can be a bit verbose and doesn’t always communicate intent well.
 The `Result<T, E>` type has many helper methods defined on it to do various tasks.
-One of those methods, called `unwrap`, is a shortcut method that is implemented just like the `match` expression we wrote in Listing 9-4\.
+One of those methods, called `unwrap`, is a shortcut method that is implemented just like the `match` expression we wrote in "Using a match expression to handle the Result variants that might be returned".
 If the `Result` value is the `Ok` variant, `unwrap` will return the value inside the `Ok`.
 If the `Result` is the `Err` variant, `unwrap` will call the `panic!` macro for us.
 Here is an example of `unwrap` in action:

 ```rust
     use std::fs::File;